Badai Pasti Berlalu (album): Track listing

+Release and reception

 It was released in 1977 with a picture of Badai Pasti Berlalu actress Christine Hakim on the cover.
 After stagnating for a week, numerous radio stations began playing the singles and sales increased exponentially.

-Reception

 Although it was originally feared that only die-hard fans would buy a film soundtrack album, Badai Pasti Berlalu sold well and was critically acclaimed; it was called "monumental."

 Legacy

 Badai Pasti Berlalu has been called "the start of Indonesian pop" and "the blueprint for Indonesian pop development".
 It also convinced Amin Widjaja of Musica Studios to sign Chrisye, launching Chrisye's music career.

 Rolling Stone Indonesia listed Badai Pasti Berlalu as the best Indonesian album of all time.
 Three of the songs included on Badai Pasti Berlalu were listed by Rolling Stone Indonesia as some of the best Indonesian songs of all time.
 "Badai Pasti Berlalu" was ranked third, "Merpati Putih" was ranked forty-third, and "Merepih Alam" was ranked ninetieth.